Meriemamahry/alx-system_engineering-devops/0x00-shell_basics/README.md

 *100-lets_move moves all files starting with uppercqse letter to the directory /tmp/u 101-clean_emacs file remove all files that end with ~ 102-tree 'script create welcome/to/school
+103-commas  file contains a script that lists all the files and directories of the current directory, separated by commas (,)